SalesforceFoundation/NPSP-Advisory-Board/README.md

 *	Have committed to utilize the NPSP in organizations in a manner consistent with Core Criteria listed in Section 8 below

 #### 5.3
-Once nominations haves been closed, selection of partner seats will be made by a vote by the Nonprofit Success Pack community.
+Once nominations have been closed, selection of partner seats will be made by a vote of the current Advisory Board Members.

 #### 5.4 Organization seats
 These seats are for employees of organizations that are using the Nonprofit Success Pack.
-To submit a nomination, an end-user must currently be using NPSP version 3 or later in production.
-Once nominations have been closed, selection will be made by a vote of the Nonprofit Success Pack community.
+To submit a nomination, an end-user must actively be using NPSP version 3 or later in production.
+Once nominations have been closed, selection will be made by a vote of the current Advisory Board Members.

 ### 6. Operation